jumski/breakage/README.md

 ### Songs

-Songs are sequences of patterns.
+Songs are sequences of patterns, that will be played in that order.

 ```clojure
 (defsong :clojungle